Workhouse Arts Center: History

-At the turn of the last century, the District of Columbia’s prison was overcrowded and unsanitary.
+At the turn of the last century, the District of Columbia's prison was overcrowded and unsanitary.
 Interested in prison reforms, then-President Theodore Roosevelt appointed a panel to investigate.
 Among the findings was the conclusion that instead of sitting in idleness, prisoners could be taught a trade, bettering their future opportunities as they benefited local communities.
 The Workhouse concept gained support.
 Congress approved the purchase of 1,155 acres on the north bank of the Occoquan River in Virginia.
 The Workhouse was designed to rehabilitate and reform prisoners through fresh air, good food, honest work, and fair treatment.
 The first prisoners arrived in 1910 and in keeping with the movement in penal reform, they were put to work – first building wooden structures from timber on the property and then creating a brick kiln.
 Using local clay, the prisoners built the permanent brick dormitories.
 Once the buildings were finished, the Workhouse turned to agriculture.
-In the hopes that it could be self-sustaining, the Workhouse came to include cultivated fields, pasture lands, an orchard and cannery, a poultry farm, a hog ranch, a slaughterhouse, a dairy, a blacksmith shop, a sawmill to process the property’s timber, and barns for feed, hay, and storage.
+In the hopes that it could be self-sustaining, the Workhouse came to include cultivated fields, pasture lands, an orchard and cannery, a poultry farm, a hog ranch, a slaughterhouse, a dairy, a blacksmith shop, a sawmill to process the property's timber, and barns for feed, hay, and storage.

-The District of Columbia’s correctional complex increased to over 3,200 acres during its 91 years of operation.
-But by the late 1980s, (and in line with a national trend in correctional facility challenges), the prison was known more for over-crowding and disorganization, which led to prisoner protests, riots and fires rather than the rehabilitation intended by Roosevelt’s commission.
+The District of Columbia's correctional complex increased to over 3,200 acres during its 91 years of operation.
+But by the late 1980s, (and in line with a national trend in correctional facility challenges), the prison was known more for over-crowding and disorganization, which led to prisoner protests, riots and fires rather than the rehabilitation intended by Roosevelt's commission.
 Federal legislation forced the closing of the prison; the last prisoner was transferred out in 2001.

 Fairfax County bought 2,324 acres for $4.2 million in 2002, and began the work to convert the former prison into a cultural arts center.
 Two years later, the Board of Supervisors approved the rezoning of 55 acres (including the original Workhouse complex, based on a colonnaded Jeffersonian plan) to become the Workhouse Arts Center.

-Today Fairfax County still owns the land that the Workhouse sits on, and the Workhouse Arts Foundation Inc. rents the property and works collaboratively with the county to provide a cultural and educational benefit to the community.
-The Workhouse Arts Center opened to the public in 2008.